 Eating & Drinking

 Barnard Castle has a number of eating places – why not try Babul’s on the Market Place which not only serves delicious Indian cuisine, but also has a cocktail bar upstairs?
-Further afield, the picturesque village of Romaldkirk has the Rose and Crown and Mickleton has The Crown, both suitable for delicious lunches and evening meals or just enjoy a drink in front of the roaring fire.
+If you are staying at Scargill then you must love old buildings, so pop into Blagraves in Barnard Castle for coffee or cocktails and food – there are unusual gifts for sale too.
+It is also dog friendly.
+Our dog Cleo recommends the cheese scones.
+The cheese scones at Moments Cafe are pretty special too and they do a wide range of vegan food here.
+If you have nimble knees go downstairs for another historic building experience.
+Further afield, the picturesque village of Romaldkirk has the Rose and Crown for delicious lunches and evening meals or just enjoy a drink in front of the roaring fire.
 The Teesdale Hotel (dog friendly) and The Forresters in Middleton in Teesdale are also both worth a visit.
 Check the folder in the living room at Scargill for more suggestions.